-The CASERM is a collaborative research center that was formed with the purpose of developing fundamental knowledge that transforms the way geoscience data is used to locate and characterize subsurface earth resources.
+The CASERM is a collaborative research center that was formed with the purpose of developing fundamental knowledge that transforms the way geoscience data are used to locate and characterize subsurface earth resources.
 Research at CASERM aims to enhance exploration success for mineral resources, decrease prospect development time, and reduce overall spending.
 Research results are disseminated through publications, workshops, tradeshows, and other means.
 The CASERM also addresses the critical need for training and preparation of graduates and young professionals by educating future researchers, engineers, and scientists.

 Research at the CASERM is supported through an active membership of exploration, mining, and service companies as well as government agencies.
 CASERM forms part of the National Science Foundation’s Industry/University Cooperative Research Centers program.
 The National Science Foundation takes a supporting role in the development and evolution of the CASERM and provides a framework for its operation.